trxshx14/trxshx14/README.md

 ## 💫 About Me

-🎀 &nbsp;**Information Technology student** bridging the gap between clean code and thoughtful design.
+🎀 &nbsp;**Frontend Developer & UX | UI Designer** bridging the gap between clean code and thoughtful design.
-🖌️ &nbsp;**UX | UI Designer & Frontend Developer** focused on making digital spaces beautiful, accessible, and human.
+🖌️ &nbsp;Focused on making digital spaces beautiful, accessible, and human.
 🌱 &nbsp;Currently expanding into full-stack development by mastering **Spring Boot** and **TypeScript**.

 <br/>